rupeshmi/CodeSprint/JavaScript/Part1/Object.md

 }
 ```

->Now console human and we will find new properties age and getAge() added to human object as shown below:
+>Now console human and we will find new properties age and getAge() added to the human object as shown below:
 ```javascript
 Console.log(human);
 ```